Training and Continuing Professional Development Fund

 - aiming to further extend the range and scope of their skills-base within the delivery of youth music projects.

-wish to provide training and professional development that will increase their capacity to develop and deliver improved music-making opportunities to young people.
+Organisations who wish to provide training and professional development that will increase their capacity to develop and deliver improved music-making opportunities to young people.

 All applicants must be resident in Scotland and working for the benefit of young people in Scotland.